skilstak/serve/README.md

 # Go Web Server

-This is minimal web server written in Go to
+This is a minimal web server written in Go to

 1. serve as an example of a basic web API and web file server
 2. provide boilerplate for very basic microservices